 UK Pension Transfers – QROPS or SIPP

-If you have savings in an existing UK pension funds but are considering retiring abroad, you may be wondering just how easy it will be to access these funds.
-The dreams of a more relaxed lifestyle or the attraction of lower tax could soon fade if you have to work around pension rules more relevant to UK.
+If you have savings in existing UK pension funds but are considering retiring abroad, you may be wondering just how easy it will be to access these funds.
+The dreams of a more relaxed lifestyle or the attraction of lower tax could soon fade if you have to work around pension rules more relevant to the UK.